tinijs/cli/README.md

 - `-l, --latest`: Install the latest @tinijs/skeleton.
 - `-t, --tag [value]`: Use the custom version of the @tinijs/skeleton.
 - `-i, --skip-install`: Do not install dependency packages.
+- `-u, --skip-ui`: Do not run tini ui use.
 - `-g, --skip-git`: Do not initialize a git repository.

 <h3><a name="command-preview"><p><code>preview</code></p>